 Zirconia framework fracture

-Well this would certainly be a very bad day!
+Zirconia framework fracture is certainly a very bad day!
 A zirconia framework fracture would result in the entire prosthesis needing to be remade.
 A considerable amount of time and money would have gone into this prosthesis.
 One thing for sure is that the thickness of material around the screw access holes is important to keep in mind, as it seems that is the main spot these are breaking.
 When the labs are having these made the software should tell them the dimensions and should be adjusted to ensure not too thin anywhere.
 All of these seem thin where they broke to me but that is only evident to the dentist upon breaking.
-We need the labs to really watch this for us.
+We need the labs to really watch this for us and we can not discount that there are struggles with this material for some labs.
+Ramos 2018 JPD

 These photos are found on dentaltown.
 Some broke before the patient even used it.
 My guess is that cheap or inferior off brands are being used for the zirconia and/or made too thin or handled poorly.